-Dr. Thomas has more than thirty years of industrial experience in the characterization of powders and porous materials.
+Dr. Thomas has more than thirty five years of industrial experience in the characterization of powders and porous materials.
 After studying for his Masters degree in analytical chemistry and then his doctorate in inorganic/physical chemistry - both at the School of Chemistry, University of Birmingham (UK) - he joined Cookson Group's Central Research labs where he began his specialization in powders.
 He joined ICI's Catalyst Research Centre (now a Johnson-Matthey facility) in 1985 and spent six years as a Principal Research Officer in charge of the porous materials characterization lab with additional duties in thermal analysis and specialized project areas.
 In 1991 Dr. Thomas joined Quantachrome as Technical Service Manager.
 Since then he has provided expert technical assistance not only to our engineering, sales, service, customer training and laboratory functions, but also to existing and potential customers and overseas representatives alike.
-During his quarter century with Quantachrome, Dr Thomas has held the positions of Director of Engineering, Director of Applied Technology, Director of Business Development and Director of product Development, and is currently Quantachrome’s International Sales Manager for Europe, Middle East and North Africa.
+During his almost 30 years with Quantachrome and now Anton Paar, Dr Thomas has held the positions of Director of Engineering, Director of Applied Technology, Director of Business Development, Director of Product Development, International Sales Manager for Europe, Middle East and North Africa, and is now a QuantaTec Product Manager.

 Dr. Thomas regularly lectures for the Center for Professional Advancement in their courses on powder properties and processing, which includes pharmaceutical tablet, granule and capsule technology.